VladTGeorgiev/Taxi-backend/README.md

     $ npm install

 ## Run the server in the development mode.<br />
-Open [http://localhost:5000/data](http://localhost:5000/data) to view it in the browser.
+Open [http://localhost:5000/data](http://localhost:5000/data) to view the server response in the browser.

-The server will relstart if you make edits.<br />
+The server will restart if you make edits.<br />
-You will also see any lint errors in the console.
+You will also see any errors in the console.

     $ npm run devStart